-The South Florida Water Management District and the Florida Section of the American Water Works Association partnered to host the 2014 Water Conservation Expo and Vendor Fair on Feb.
-21. This year's event focused on strategies to implement effective water conservation programs at utilities and municipalities.
+The South Florida Water Management District and the Florida Section of the American Water Works Association partnered to host the 2015 Water Conservation Expo and Vendor Fair on Feb.
+20. This year's event focused on practices that businesses and institutions can implement to reduce their water footprint.

 Expo and Vendor Fair Recap

-Nearly 200 conservation professionals and utility managers attended this year's event at SFWMD headquarters in West Palm Beach.
-The event also drew 22 vendors showcasing the latest water conservation hardware, technology and related items.
+Conservation professionals and utility managers from the public and private sectors attended this year's Expo and Vendor Fair at SFWMD headquarters in West Palm Beach.
+The event also drew 24 vendors showcasing the latest water conservation hardware, technology and related items.

 The theme of the 2015 Expo and Vendor Fair was "Reducing Your Water Footprint: Corporate & Institutional Practices."